37830Winter2022/homework-1-template/README.md

 ## Important Information

 ### Due Date
-This assignment is due Friday, October 15 at 12pm (noon) Chicago time.
+This assignment is due Wednesday, January 26 at 1:29pm Chicago time.

 You should make sure you have pushed your completed work to GitHub by this time.